NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/Communicable State Machine(CSM)/VI Description(CN).md

 #### CSMLS - Append Continuous State.vi

 -- <b>输入控件</b> --
-- <b>Loop State(s) and Arguments</b>:
- This allows you to place new states in the front of the state machine queue.
+- <b>Loop State(s) and Arguments</b>: This allows you to place new states in the front of the state machine queue.
 The default is an empty string.
 - <b>Append(T)</b>:

 - <b>Continuous Arguments ("")</b>:
-- <b>Continuous State</b>:
-The State string that requires the argument.
+- <b>Continuous State</b>:The State string that requires the argument.
 - <b>Remaining States</b>:

 -- <b>输出控件</b> --